 Designed with the small business owner who values cash back rewards in mind, the Chase Ink Business Unlimited Credit Card makes racking up rewards easy.

-It offers unlimited 1.5% cash back on every business purchase made with the card.
-The cash rewards can also be redeemed for travel, gift cards and products and services through Chase Ultimate Rewards, the card issuer’s shopping portal.
+It offers unlimited 1.5 percent cash back on every business purchase made with the card.
+You can also redeem your cash rewards for travel, gift cards and products and services through Chase Ultimate Rewards, the card issuer’s shopping portal.

 New card owners are eligible for a $750 sign-up bonus after spending $7,500 on qualified purchases in the first three months of account opening.
-The Chase Ink Business Unlimited Credit Card also comes with a 0% APR on purchases made in the first 12 months of account activation and a regular variable APR of 13.24% to 19.24% on rolled-over balances thereafter.
+The Chase Ink Business Unlimited Credit Card also comes with a 0 percent APR on purchases you make in the first 12 months of account activation and a regular variable APR of 17.49 percent to 23.49 percent on rolled-over balances thereafter.
 There’s also no annual fee.

-“Getting a business credit card was the first thing I did when I opened Sweaterhound,” says Fohr.
+“Getting a business credit card was the first thing I did when I opened Sweater Hound,” said Fohr in a previous interview.
 “Ink Business Unlimited was the best business credit card for me at the time and still is.
 I only needed one card and I use it for all of my expenses, from paying suppliers to handling my advertising costs.”

 To score the high net point ratio, Ink Business Unlimited cardholders will need to transfer the card’s rewards to Chase’s travel partners (including United Airlines), thus converting them into airline miles and hotel points.

-Not every perk embedded on each credit card will be used, and for Fohr, it was the 0% APR for 12 months benefit that comes with the Ink Business Unlimited credit card.
+Not every perk embedded on each credit card will be used, and for Fohr, it was the zero-interest offer on purchases that comes with the Ink Business Unlimited credit card.

 What Fohr did have her eye on was the generous welcome bonus of $750.
 It was one of the main reasons she applied for the Ink Business Unlimited credit card several years ago.